 For more information about the FIPS Codes, please visit our Misc Page for Big Springs.

 Also keep in mind that Big Springs could have been on the original document by mistake, misspelled, the original/alternate name of a community that we've listed elsewhere or was placed in the wrong county.
-Sometimes a post office or train station would have a different name than the community where it's located, so two names might be referring to the same community.
+Sometimes a post office or train station would have a different name than the community where it's located, so two names might be referring to the same community - we're working to straighten it all out.

 Just in case there has been confusion between counties, we found that there are two Alabama communities named Big Springs: This one is located in Bibb County and the other is located in Randolph County.
 For more information, see our Tidbits & Trivia Page for Big Springs.